Keramas/keramas.github.io/_posts/2020-08-10-Red-Team-Village-CTF-at-Defcon28.md

 ## Lessons learned and considerations for participating in future CTFs like this

-Heading into the CTF the plan was the have a dedicated host for a communal C2 server, take time and log all bits of data, and stay super structured.
+Heading into the CTF, the plan was to have a dedicated host for a communal C2 server, take time and log all bits of data, and stay super structured.
 A couple of hours into the competition I was reminded of a wise Snart talking to Flash about plans...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/00RIkdLPqAs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The structure started to collapse a bit after a certain point with several C2 servers and it became harder to track all data for several reasons (lack of communication, etc.), so a couple takeaways for next time would definitely be:
+The structure started to collapse a bit after a certain point with several C2 servers being stood up, and it became harder to track all data for several reasons (lack of communication, etc.), so a couple takeaways for next time would definitely be:

 - Too many cooks in the kitchen is a real thing.
 Splitting the team into dedicated groups based on specialities or tasks is likely the way to go.
 While this is often the case for a real red team operation, when you only have 24 hrs and it's a time-attack type of deal, it makes it difficult because there is the notion to go as fast as possible.
 A good balance of this would be optimal.